DoSomething/RTV-form-styles/README.md

 # RTV-form-styling
 CSS styles for the Rock The Vote (RTV) form.
 Although the file is uploaded directly to their platform and managed there, we wanted to track changes made to this file in this repository.
+Ideally, this repo should be updated with the most current styles after they've been submitted on the RTV platform.
 Additional information on how to customize styles and assets can be found [here](https://www.rockthevote.org/programs-and-partner-resources/tech-for-civic-engagement/online-voter-registration-platform/partner-ovr-tool-faqs/).

 Partner form style overrides live in `partner.css` (this must be the name of the file uploaded to the partner portal).
 This is uploaded and submitted for approval via the RTV partner portal.